rkaruvath/rkaruvath.github.io/WorkSamples/WritingSample.md

 </div>

 # Writing sample
 This page contains my writing sample.
-Please note the content is for example purpose only.
+Please note the content is for sample purpose only.

 ## Configuring Agentic chat for BMC Helix ITSM